Jury orders J&J to pay $4.7 billion in Missouri asbestos cancer case

 Plaintiffs claim the two can become intermingled in the mining process, making it impossible to remove the carcinogenic substance.
 J&J denies those allegations, saying rigorous testing and purification processes ensure its talc is clean.

-Reporting by Tina Bellon; editing by Phil Berlowitz and Leslie Adler
+Reporting by Tina Bellon in New York; editing by Leslie Adler and Rosalba O'Brien